Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ```

 ##### `MTSelectingFromCoverageMutantGenerationStrategy`
-Another strategy is to mutate only those methods that are covered by tests, again to save execution time.
+Another strategy is to mutate only the methods that are covered by tests to save execution time.
 ```smalltalk
 myMutantGenerationStrategy := MTSelectingFromCoverageMutantGenerationStrategy new.
 ```